Theme

 What appears notable

-Based on the project materials, readers may want to notice the combination of SearxNG-backed web search, local and cloud model options, cited answers, file uploads, search modes, widgets, search history, and Docker-first setup guidance.
+The project materials are useful for checking the combination of SearxNG-backed web search, local and cloud model options, cited answers, file uploads, search modes, widgets, search history, and Docker-first setup guidance.

 Before using